Record Kicks

 While pressing both LPs and CDs Record Kicks still produces singles on 45s (usually in a restricted limited edition) and 12" EPs.

-Alongside the record label, Record Kicks has its own music publishing division: Edizioni Record Kicks enrolled at SIAE, Italian authors and composers collecting society.
+Alongside the record label, Record Kicks has its own music publishing division: Edizioni Record Kicks is registered with SIAE, the Italian authors' and composers' collecting society.

-On 9 November 2013 the label celebrated its first ten years anniversary with a special night at 100 Club in London and a celebrative compilation called Record Kicks 10th.
+On 9 November 2013, the label celebrated its ten-year anniversary with a special night at 100 Club in London and a celebrative compilation called Record Kicks 10th.